awsdocs/alexa-for-business-administration-guide/doc_source/office.md

    For a single room mailbox:

-   `Set-CalendarProcessing “<room name>” -DeleteComments $FALSE`
+   `Set-CalendarProcessing "<room name>" -DeleteComments $FALSE`

    For all room mailboxes:

-   `Get-Mailbox -ResultSize unlimited -RecipientTypeDetails “RoomMailbox” | Set-CalendarProcessing -DeleteComments $FALSE`
+   `Get-Mailbox -ResultSize unlimited -RecipientTypeDetails "RoomMailbox" | Set-CalendarProcessing -DeleteComments $FALSE`

 1. Run one of the following commands to give the service account permissions to access the room calendars in your organization: